zsiki/GeoEasy/doc/step_by_step.rst

 .. note::

-	You can repeat the intersection calculation selecting different direction.
+	You can repeat the intersection calculation selecting different directions.
 The last calculated coordinates are stored only in the coordinate list.
 Previous coordinates will be overwritten.

 Resection